openhwgroup/programs/verif/README.md

 The “how” part is captured in the Verification Strategy document.
 That document exists to support the Verification Plan.
 For example the CV32E40P testplan specifies that all RV32I instructions be generated and their results checked.
 Obviously, the testbench needs to have these capabilities and its the purpose of the Verification Strategy document to explain how that is done.
 ## A Trivial Example: the RV32I ADDI Instruction
 Let's assume your task is to verify the CV32E40P's implementation of the RV32I ADDI instruction.
 Simple right?
 Create a simple assembler program with a few **_addi_** instructions check the results and we're done.
-Checking for the correct result (rd = rs1 + imm), is insufficent.
+Of course, checking for the correct result (rd = rs1 + imm), is insufficent.
 We also need to check:
 * Overflow is detected and flagged correctly
 * Underflow is detected and flagged correctly
-* No instruction execution side-effects
+* No instruction execution side-effects (e.g. unexpected GPR changes, unexpected condition codes)

 Its also important that the instruction is fully exercised, so we also need to cover the following cases:
 * Use x0..x31 as rs1